nsrr/spout/README.md

 The CSV should contain at minimal the two column headers:

-`id`: This column will give the variable it's name, and also be used to name the file, i.e. `<id>.json` `folder`: This can be blank, however it is used to place variables into a folder hiearchy.
+`id`: This column will give the variable its name, and also be used to name the file, i.e. `<id>.json` `folder`: This can be blank, however it is used to place variables into a folder hiearchy.
 The folder column can contain forward slashes `/` to place a variable into a subfolder.
 An example may be, `id`: `myvarid`, `folder`: `Demographics/Subfolder` would create a file `variables/Demographics/Subfolder/myvarid.json`

 Other columns that will be interpreted include: